How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 A New Era of Accessibility

-The classic fashion house is currently undergoing big changes following the departure of creative directors Rushemy Botter and Lisi Herrebrugh in January 2022.
+The classic fashion house is undergoing big changes following the departure of creative directors Rushemy Botter and Lisi Herrebrugh in January 2022.

-These new, smaller collections also come with a significant price drop of over 50% in an effort to become even more accessible.
+Nina Ricci has been downsizing collections, with their fall 2021 collection featuring 30% fewer looks than usual.
+These new, smaller collections also come with a significant price drop of over 50% to become even more accessible.

 Anne Hathaway in a sequined Nina Ricci Spring 2013 dress and Stella McCartney shoesAnne Hathaway in a sequined Nina Ricci Spring 2013 dress and Stella McCartney shoes at the Museum Of Moving Image Salutes Hugh Jackman at Cipriani Wall Street on December 11, 2012, in New York City (Credit: Adam Nemser / Startraksphoto)